0xJeremy/socket.engine/DESIGN.md

           pubsubPort=8484,
           pairBasePort=8485)

+transport.start() # Begins and enables connections.
+MUST be called before any other methods.

+transport.connect(address,
+                  targetBasePort=None,
+                  connectionType=Transport.DIRECT)
-transport.connect(address, connectToPublisher=False) # Will automatically connect to the remote as a direct connection.
-Will also connect to the remote publisher should one exist.
+# Will automatically connect to the remote address.
+The targetBasePort must ONLY be specified if it is overridden on the remote.
+Connection types are Transport.DIRECT, Transport.SUBSCRIBER, or Transport.BOTH.
+DIRECT will form a direct 1-to-1 connection, SUBSCRIBER will attach the subscriber to the remote publisher (the remote MUST have willPublish=True for any effect), and BOTH will attach both.

 transport.publish(topic, data)